SilkRose/Pony/src/stories/timeless-tears/timeless-tears.md

 With that Rarity left.

-Fluttershy walked over to me and started stroking my back
+Fluttershy walks over to me and starts stroking my back

 *That feels good.*